Our Pal - Jamie B

 - Parents/Guardians - Samantha

-- Interests - Superheroes, Spiderman, Batman, The Avengers and Teenage Mutant Ninja Turtles are his absolute favourites.
+- Interests - Playmobil, Superheroes, Spiderman, Batman, The Avengers and Teenage Mutant Ninja Turtles are his absolute favourites.
 He enjoys watching them on television, colouring, doing puzzles, Hexbugs, Topsy and TimTV programme, and is really into Lego at the moment and enjoys building it into superhero things.
 He loves collecting Lego mini figures and the Simpsons ones.
 He absolutely loves Hot Wheel and Matchbox cars at the moment and plays with them all the time.